Difegue/TVC-16/content/003-karen-1.md

 # Installing a WSL distro seamlessly to the enduser's machine

-Unlike with my previous foray, I didn't bother supporting Windows 7 or 8 here.
+Unlike with my previous foray, I didn't(couldn't) bother supporting Windows 7 or 8 here.
 It's straight bleedin' edge Windows 10, which means **PowerShell** is free game instead of wrangling old .bat scripts.

 You can check the full source for the install/uninstall scripts [here](https://github.com/Difegue/Karen/blob/master/Karen/Karen-Installer.ps1)  and [here.](https://github.com/Difegue/Karen/blob/master/Karen/Karen-Uninstaller.ps1)
-I haven't bothered wrapping those in proper executable installers, since Microsoft doesn't seem interested in providing easy ways to write .msis.
-I don't envy macOS devs often, but I sure could use something like [Platypus](https://sveinbjorn.org/platypus) to quickly wrap scripts in nice-looking executables.
+I haven't bothered wrapping those in proper executable installers yet: Writing .MSIs is a pain!
+(I don't envy macOS devs often, but I sure could use something like [Platypus](https://sveinbjorn.org/platypus) to quickly wrap scripts in nice-looking executables.)

 I initially wrote the scripts fully using `wsl.exe` to unregister/register/terminate the LANraragi distro, but quickly realized that as nice as `wsl.exe` was, it's completely useless in Windows 10 versions under 1903, the April 2019 Update.
 Here's a quick breakdown of available WSL command tools in Win10 and their featureset alongside versions.